LESBAT-HEIG-VD/EcoDynElec/docs/supplementary/auxilary_files.rst

-Repartition Residual
+Residual model
 ********************
 The need for considering a production residual in Switzerland comes from a difference in global electricity generation reported in SFOE annual reports and on the ENTSO-E databases.
 Information from the SFOE comes from Table 23 (p29) of each annual `SFOE Electricity Statistics <https://www.bfe.admin.ch/bfe/en/home/supply/statistics-and-geodata/energy-statistics/electricity-statistics.html>`_ report.
-Current information provided in DYNAMICAL covers 2016 to 2021 with one weekday, one Saturday and one Sunday per month.
+Current information provided in EcoDynElec covers 2016 to 2021 with one weekday, one Saturday and one Sunday per month.

 As generation units differ between two data sources, the units from the ENTSO-E database are aggregated prior the comparison.
 The available file is the result of the comparison in percentage, highlighting the relative composition of excess of energy production reported in the SFOE documents and not in ENTSO-E databases